Welcome to Best Children’s Book Tips!

 The slideshow seen on the right side of your screen, in the sidebar, contains a picture entitled Tower of Power.
 I purposely chose this picture for the slideshow in order to refer to on this page.
 That’s me climbing to the top of a tower at Busch Gardens in Tampa, Florida, and I put it in there to use it as a symbol in reading and writing.
-I chose this picture climbing this tower of power because it represents the struggle of a new reader.
-There is a foundation from which to build upon, and that foundation is solid.
+I chose this picture of me climbing this ‘Tower of Power’ because it represents the struggle of a new reader.
+There is a foundation from which to build upon, and that foundation is solid!
 It contains all student prior knowledge and the desire to learn how to read without surpassing the student’s frustration level.
-Scaffolding up in steps per each individual student’s pace, while the teacher is there to catch anyone who falls while practicing.
+Scaffolding up in steps, per each individual student’s pace, while the teacher is there to catch anyone who falls while practicing.
 Literacy learners will come to understand that Literacy takes some time; encouragement for the comprehension of the simple fact that we are all lifelong learners is a wonderful lesson to learn.
-Those new to reading are all welcome onto the road of Literacy learning because it is never too late to learn how to read or write.
+Those new to reading and writing are all welcome onto the ‘Road of Literacy Learning’ because it is never too late to learn how to read or write.
 Students of all ages deserve to be celebrated!
 And you better believe I rang that bell when I finally climbed to the top of that tower. 🙂 Students learning to read and write deserve to ring that bell as well!

-This Literacy website is, or will be when complete, for students, educators, authors, illustrators, librarians, counselors, and families.
+This Literacy website is or will be when complete, for students, educators, authors, illustrators, librarians, counselors, and families.
 My audience is everyone who loves language, juvenile literature, Education, and child development as much as I do.
 This site contains my Education-Based blog – Insatiable Educational Soup – and it will have a purpose: to discuss everything about Education in an honest forum colleague to colleague, friend to friend.
 My hope is that visitors will interact with me via questions in the reply section, or just share an opinion.
-Hopefully visitors will help me learn by introducing new concepts to me.
-That would be ideal.
+Hopefully, visitors will help me learn by introducing new concepts to me.
+That would be ideal! 🙂

 Both of the Graduate schools I attended emphasized diversity in teaching methodologies, diversity in books, and natural diversity among students.
 I have come up with my kind of ‘Mission Statement’ that encapsulates my style of teaching and learning, which also emphasizes such diversity.
 Also, nurturing relationships and a personal willingness to thrive to succeed.
-My personal Mission Statement is:
+My personal educational Mission Statement is:

-I have also included a video in a blog post, put together by Florida Power & Light, created while I was the Director of an Early Learning Center.
+I have also included a video in another blog post, put together by Florida Power & Light, created while I was the Director of an Early Learning Center.
 I added it so that you may take a peek at my experience in Grant writing efforts and the rewards reaped when awarded!
-It is located in my blog post containing the green energy makeover, which is a vignette from YouTube.
+It is in my blog post containing the green energy makeover, which is a vignette from YouTube.
 The Grant was awarded and the school will benefit from the makeover for years to come.
 When you correlate a need with the proper Grant and facility, society’s infrastructure only gains strength and a sense of community.
-This also coincides with my need for a sense of community within any learning environment.
+This also coincides with my personal need for a sense of community within any learning environment.

 I certainly do hope that you will return so you may use my resources as I continue to implement content.
 As I have said before, I am building and developing Best Children’s Book Tips for you.
 Please, continue to watch my Literacy website grow.
 I hope to help you in your learning environment.
 Contact me through my email: email@example.com or firstname.lastname@example.org.
 I am most certainly looking forward to hearing from you!
 I will reply ASAP.
 Thank you for your interest!